ArturoLoera10/ArturoLoera10/README.md

 # 💫 About Me:
-I am a computer systems engineer specializing in software engineering.
-I work as a full stack web developer with experience in various programming languages and frameworks.
+I am a computer systems engineer specialized in software engineering.
+I work as a full stack web developer and cross-platform developer, with experience in several programming languages ​​and frameworks, working mainly with React and Vue.js for the Frontend and with .Net, Node.js, Laravel and PHP for the Backend.
 As a cross-platform developer, I specialize in Flutter and React Native.
-My passion is to create innovative and efficient solutions that optimize user experience and enhance application performance.
+My passion is creating innovative and efficient solutions that optimize the user experience and improve application performance.

 ## 🌐 Socials: